BHFock/git-cl/docs/tutorial.md

 git cl branch solver-opt
 ```

-Under the hood, this will:

-1. Stash all active changelists (including solver-opt).
-2. Create and check out a branch named solver-opt.
-3. Restore just the solver-opt changelist onto that branch.

 Your workspace will now look like you never left, but you’re on a dedicated branch:

 ```